#LessBS

 Q: Why is a dropzone leaving?

 A: According to Craig "the PTO feels that their students are over-insured, and contribute to aspects of our service...that they wouldn't necessarily wish to support, such as our discretionary spending".
 He goes on "It is a sentiment that resonates somewhat with other PTOs ...they also desire change".
-He recognises the problem - but no suggestion of change has been given by either Craig or Rob (who doesn't even mention this massive failure).
+He recognises the problem - but no suggestion of change has been given by either Craig or Rob (who doesn't even mention this massive failure in his review of the year).